This website is dedicated to Arthur L. Bensen's vision of a theme park where visitors could see American history come to life before their eyes -

 I bought the sign pictured to the left at the Frontier Town contents liquidation auction at Gokey's Trading Post in North Hudson on 9 October 2004.
 It appears as if it might have originally been at the bottom of a larger sign, as the top of this sign is rough cut and not beveled like its other sides.
 Now, however, it graces the door that leads from my dining room to my living room - I only wish that Frontier Town really were on the other side of the door.

-Park Map Daily Park Schedule Some AVI clips
+History of Frontier Town Park Map Daily Park Schedule

-Memories Guest Book updated Forum
+Picture Galleries Memories Guest Book

 This site is not associated with Frontier Town but is the personal endeavor of Steve Gross.
+I can be reached by email - frontiertownfan at hotmail dot com.